PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().search().rst

 ----------

 | **keyword** (string, required)
-| A keyword the user entered into the search box.
+| The keyword the user typed into the search box.

 | **category** (string | array<string>, optional)
-| A category selected in the search engine.
+| The category selected in the search engine.

 | **searchCount** (number, optional)
 | The number of search results.